Amari Cooper Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- Cooper, in six matchups, had a touchdown catch three times.
-And he had multiple TDs in one of those three games.
+- Cooper has caught a touchdown pass against the Football Team three times, and had multiple TDs in one of those games.

 - Note: Cooper's stats vs. Football Team date back to 2016.

-- The 274.7 passing yards the Football Team allow per game makes them the NFL's 28th-ranked pass defense this season.
+- The Football Team are allowing 274.7 passing yards per game this season, the NFL's 28th-ranked pass defense.

-- The Football Team have allowed 26 touchdowns through the air (2.2 per game).
-They are 31st in the league in that category.
+- With 26 passing TDs allowed this season, the Football Team defense is ranked 31st in the NFL.

 Recent Performances

-- In last week's outing against the Saints, Cooper was targeted two times, totaling 41 yards on two receptions (averaging 20.5 yards per grab).
+- In last week's game against the Saints, Cooper was targeted two times and recorded two catches for 41 yards (20.5 yards per reception).

-- Cooper's stat line in his last three games shows two catches for 41 yards.
-He averaged 13.7 receiving yards per game and was targeted two times.
+- Over his last three outings, Cooper racked up two catches on two targets and averaged 13.7 receiving yards.

 Cooper's Dallas Teammates